maxit1992/MIA_RL1/tp1/README.md

 ## Code Quality

+All code contains documentation.
 No vulnerabilities or code smells were detected by SonarQube analysis.